-An L-1A Visa may be given to an Alien who is coming to the United States to open a branch, affiliate or subsidiary company.
-In addition to the below criteria , evidence of both the physical premises of the operation in the U.S. and that the new office can support an executive or managerial position within a year of the petition's approval must be demonstrated.
-Finances of the company must also be submitted.
-In such instances, the initial visa will be granted for a maximum of one (1) year, but can then be extended.
+An L-1A Visa is available to Aliens who are coming to the United States to establish a branch, affiliate, or subsidiary company.
+Moreover, evidence must be provided to demonstrate the physical premises of the U.S. operation and the ability of the new office to support an executive or managerial position within one year of the petition's approval.
+The financial information of the company must also be submitted.
+Initially, the visa is granted for a maximum period of one year in such cases but can be extended thereafter.

-For all other L-1A visas, the maximum initial period of stay granted is generally three (3) years.
-The status can be extended up to a maximum stay of seven (7) years.
+For other L-1A visas, the maximum initial period of stay granted is generally three years.
+The status can be extended for a maximum stay of up to seven years.

-U.S. Petitioner of an L-1A Visa must demonstrate:
+The U.S. petitioner seeking an L-1A Visa must establish the following:

-- It has a qualifying relationship with a business entity in a foreign country, and
+- The petitioner has a qualifying relationship with a business entity in a foreign country.

-- The employer is currently, or will be, doing business* as a US employer and is doing business in at least one other country or through a qualifying organization for the duration of a beneficiary's stay in the US as an L-1, and
+- The employer is currently conducting business as a U.S. employer and will continue to do so in at least one other country or through a qualifying organization during the beneficiary's stay in the U.S. as an L-1.

-- The alien has been working for the foreign entity as a manager/executive for at least one year within the last three years, and
+- The alien has worked as a manager or executive for the foreign entity for at least one year within the last three years.

-- The alien is coming to the United States to serve in a managerial/executive 1 capacity, and
+- The alien is coming to the United States to serve in a managerial or executive capacity.

 - Both the foreign and domestic companies are viable entities.